Ghosts of Jupiter

 In the fall of 2016, Ghosts of Jupiter released their sophomore album, Great Bright Horses.
 The ethereal vocals, the light aura filled and playful riffs ensured that GoJ was well on their way to a solid revival of classic tones and sounds that make you feel nostalgia for the age of classic rock.

-In the spring of 2021 the band added guitarist Pete Aleksi to their lineup.
+In the spring of 2021 the band added guitarist Pierre Aleksi to their lineup.
 Aleksi, known for his textural guitar work with Massachusetts-based band the Curtis mayflower, has been a welcome addition to the band.
 In the fall of 2021, GoJ released their follow up to “Great Bright Horses” album with the astonishing “Keepers of the Newborn Green”.
 Working separately through the COVID-19 pandemic in 2020, it was all brought together and produced by lead vocal and pianist Nate Wilson as well as bassist Tommy Lada.
 It was also engineered, mixed, and mastered by Tommy Lada.